A Week of Exciting Talks and an Optional Retreat

 opportunities for interested experienced researchers of good conduct and objectivity to gain guest editorial experience.

 At the conclusion of the main event, an optional retreat over two to three days at Gartmore House, Stirlingshire, is offered.
-This retreat is limited to approximately 45 people and includes a short-course on sustaining funding plus a half-day outing.
+This retreat is limited to approximately 45 people and includes a short-course on maintaining funding plus a half-day outing.
 A further half-day is provided for researchers to explore potential career pathways through informal discussions and presentations with diverse leaders in the planetary sciences.

 Combined, the contributions arising from this event are intended to help summarise current knowledge, foster cross-pollination of understanding and ideas across traditional disciplines, and identify opportunities that shall shape future directions in research and space exploration at international levels.